emnlp-autolex/autolex/README.md

 The code can be found under the `code/` dir.

 ### Annotation Guidelines
-The `data/` folder contains the annotation guidelines shown to the language expert before they begin evaluation.
+The `data/` folder contains the annotation guidelines shown to the language expert to assist with the rule evaluation.